The Center Meeting House is Built

 Federal Style Design

 The Center Meeting House is one of the last country meeting houses built in the pure federal style, one of the few to survive intact to this day, and is thought to be one of three identical meeting houses built in a three-year period.
 Built in 1833, the South Sunapee Meeting House was demolished, but a photograph of it survives and shows an identical structure.
 Another photo shows its interior, which has an identical reverse pulpit.
 The other meeting house, built in 1831, is located in Unity, NH, but has been extensively modified for use as the town hall.
 However, a photo from 1892 shows this meeting house to be much the same.

 The downfall of the building was the town’s declining population.
 As the building aged by fifty years, the town’s population decreased by 200 people.
 With fewer resources, the building was not maintained and decay set in.

 From The Granite Monthly of July 1880 we read this description of the town:

 “The steamer lands you at old Newbury, a sleepy, decayed hamlet at the foot of Sunapee lake.
-Some way it reminds you of Sleepy Hollow, which the pen of an Irving has celebrated in his matchless prose.
+In some way, it reminds you of Sleepy Hollow, which the pen of an Irving has celebrated in his matchless prose.
 Life is stagnant here.
 Enterprise has long since taken its flight elsewhere.
-There is an old tumble down church, where there has been no preaching for many a day, I will be sworn…”
+There is an old tumble-down church, where there has been no preaching for many a day, I will be sworn…”